RyanClementsHax/notes/languages/javascript/javascript.md

 - [ref](https://blog.sessionstack.com/how-javascript-works-the-internals-of-classes-and-inheritance-transpiling-in-babel-and-113612cdc220)

 ## Modules
+- by default, this has strict mode enabled
 - any file containing a top level `import` or `export` is considered a module
 - a file without any top level import or export declarations is treated as a script whose contents are available in the global scope (and therefore to modules as well)
 - modules are executed within their own scope, not in the global scope